SangKyu-Kim01/vacation-rental-platform-clone/README.md

 ## Overview

 This project is a clone inspired by Airbnb, created for educational purposes.
 It mimics the design and functionality of the Airbnb platform as a learning exercise.
+The project showcases the implementation of a full-stack web application, emphasizing best practices in software development and deployment.

 ## Technologies Used